 We stayed at the birth center for quite a while so that the midwives could be sure he would nurse before we left.
 Finally, after help latching each time someone checked on us, a bloody nipple, the use of a nipple shield, and a lot of effort and focus on my part, he ate for a reasonable period of time.
 I didn’t come to breastfeeding unprepared.
 I had read every article I came across on the topic.
 I also read cover to cover The Womanly Art of Breastfeeding.
 I was completely sold on the importance of exclusively breastfeeding, to include no introduction of bottles and pacifiers or other artificial nipples of any kind.
 None whatsoever.

 We took my newborn son home about 2 o’clock in the morning.
 My husband and I were anxious to get home.
-In hindsight, it might have been good to rest at the birth center a little longer, but Mother and Baby were both doing well so we were allowed to leave.
+In hindsight, it might have been good to rest at the birth center a little longer or to have asked for help once we were home, but Mother and Baby were both doing well so we were allowed to leave.
 That first half night was a blur.
-My husband and I were both excited, exhausted, and completely taken with this little person God had given us charge of.
+My husband and I were both excited, exhausted, and completely taken with this little person God had given us charge over.
 Our son slept on my husband’s chest for the first several nights of his life.
 We never wanted to put him down.
 He was so precious and so cuddly.

 Lip and Tongue Ties